Ophthalmology (Eye) Practice Test 3

 - Tears

 Explanation: Answer reason: The lacrimal (lachrymal) glands are exocrine glands located in the superolateral orbit that secrete the aqueous portion of the tear film.
 Tears lubricate the cornea and conjunctiva, help maintain optical clarity, and flush away debris.
 They also contain antimicrobial components (e.g., lysozyme, lactoferrin) that help protect the eye from infection.
-Category reason: This is a foundational question about the function of a specific ocular gland and the substance it secretes, which falls under Ophthalmology (Eye) rather than nursing interventions or clinical prioritization.

 A new born child with big blue eyes and watering, blepharospasm and photophobia.
 What will be the probable diagnosis?